 When you raise insulin you lose magnesium.
-Lack of magnesium causes blood vessels to constrict.
+A lack of magnesium causes blood vessels to constrict.

 This causes an increase in blood pressure.
 Insulin also causes the body to retain sodium which leads to fluid retention, which leads to high blood pressure, which can then lead to congestive heart failure.

 A study done a few years ago showed that heart attacks are two to three times more likely to happen after a high carbohydrate meal and specifically NOT after a high-fat meal.

 This is because blood sugar raises after a high carb meal which then raises insulin levels.
 High insulin levels trigger the sympathetic nervous system to constrict arteries.

 This is when one is ripe for a heart attack.
 A lot of people see thyroid problems disappear after leveling insulin levels.